hvan6/cobraproject/GetCobra.md

 ​
   If it is the first time execution, double click on `firstRun.bat`, otherwise `run.bat`.
 ​
-* Open a browser and navigate to: http://localhost:8080/ ​
+* Open a browser and navigate to: http://localhost:6543/
-* Try leaflet interaction map: http://localhost:6543/leaflet/